 Below, we answer some of the most frequently asked questions about water borehole drilling.

 What is water borehole drilling?

-Water borehole drilling (or water well drilling), essentially, involves drilling a hole into the ground to access the water that lies beneath.
-Once the hole has been drilled, it is cased with steel and a borehole pumping system is typically added to collect the natural water and pump it to the surface.
+Water borehole drilling is a form of water well drilling.
+Essentially, it involves drilling a hole deep into the ground to access the water below.
+Installing steel casing and a borehole pumping system then enables you to extract natural water directly from the ground.

 How does water borehole drilling work?

 Though every project will have its own individual requirements, the process of water borehole drilling generally follows the same steps.
 It starts with a hydrogeologist visiting the site for an assessment.
 They can identify where the water is, if any, and the best way to access it.